MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 <!-- ====================================================================== -->
 ## Next steps

 That's everything you need to develop a working extension.
-Next, sideload (install) and run (test) the extension; see [Sideload an extension to install and test it locally](extension-sideloading.md).
+Next, install and run the extension; see [Sideload an extension to install and test it locally](extension-sideloading.md).

 <!-- ====================================================================== -->